-A number of independent domestic human rights groups generally operated without government restriction, investigating and publishing their findings on human rights cases.
-NGOs reported generally positive relationships with government officials, although officials were not always responsive to their views.
+A number of independent domestic human rights groups generally operated without government restriction, investigating and publishing their findings on

 Government Human Rights Bodies: The Human Rights Office of the Ministry of Justice and Police is responsible for advising the government on regional and international proceedings against the state concerning human rights.
 It is also responsible for preparing the state's response to various international human rights reports.
-Its independence is limited as a ministerial office exclusively under
+Its independence is limited as a ministerial office exclusively under executive branch control, and it does not solicit or investigate public complaints.
+The National Assembly has a commission dealing with issues related to human rights.